“I believe that being despised by the despicable is as good as being admired by the admirable.” — Kurt Hoffman, in his Armed & Safe blog

 People fear what they don’t understand and hate what they can’t conquer. — Andrew Smith…

 A business enterprise is solvent when its operations are supported by its after-tax cash flow.
 Should cash flow be temporarily insufficient, borrowing against accounts receivable is the classic remedy.
 With serial borrowing however, operations-plus-debt-service eventually becomes unsupportable by cash flow, real or anticipated.
 Creditors withdraw when they see this, it’s insolvency or near enough.
 The business closes, its assets are liquidated and the proceeds distributed among its creditors.
-This is what’s happening to the Continue reading, aside from the liquidation part.
+This is what’s happening to the US, aside from the liquidation part.
 Debt repudiation by inflation—watering down the currency—holds such comeuppance at bay, at least for a while.
+Continue reading →

 With the latest jobs report, it is now the case that “Under Obama, Food Stamp Growth [Is] 75 Times Greater Than Job Creation,” according to statistics compiled by the Republican side of the Senate Budget Committee.
 “For Every Person Added to Jobs Rolls Since January 2009, 75 People Added To Food Stamp Rolls.”
 Here’s a chart detailing the growth: